 You don't have to check the units of every variable in the function, and you can define what the units should be for variables that aren't explicitly named in the definition of the function.
-For example, the code above checks that the variable wibble should be a length, so writing dimensions, dimensions were (1) (m) '''
+For example, the code above checks that the variable wibble should be a length, so writing fails, but passes.
+String arguments or None are not checked